duuwhang/Organizer/README.md

 # Organizer
 Organizer is an Android app that organizes your day through an array of automated features.
-It also includes a synchronized To-Do list.
+It includes a calendar with an overview of the upcoming days and a synchronized To-Do list.

 The app is able to:
+- show repeated events
 - automatically set morning alarm clocks based on events
 - calculate public transport departure times
 - remind you when to depart